FlagOpen/FlagGems/docs/how_to_use_flaggems.md

 # Enable flag_gems globally
 flag_gems.enable()
 ```
-After this, all compatible ops automatically use `flag_gems` implementations.
+Once enabled, all supported operators in your code will automatically be replaced with the optimized `FlagGems` implementations—no further changes needed.

 ### Option 2: Scoped Enablement

-Enable `flag_gems` only within a specific code block using the context manager:
+For finer control, you can enable `FlagGems` only within a specific code block using its context manager:

 ```python
 import flag_gems